AustralianBioCommons/falcon/README.md

 #### pb-assembly specific files required:
 subreads.fasta.fofn: list of fasta files for analysis.
 All names must be on one line.

 subreads.bam.fofn: list of bam files for analysis.
-All names must be on one line.
+All names must be on *seperate* lines.

 subreads.hi-c.fofn: list of hi-c files for analysis.
 All names must be on one line.